Commercial Solar Power Systems Sydney

 Solar Inverter: SMA Sunny Tripower 25000TL Commercial Solar Inverter

 Arneg is a manufacturer that provides energy-efficient products to the Australian retail sector.
-They implement sustainability into their own practices, and part of this was to install a 99.84kW commercial solar system on their Sydney factory.
+They implement sustainability into their own practices, and part of this was to install a 99.84kW commercial solar power systems on their Sydney factory.

-The solar install was able to reduce the annual electricity bills from $62,000 to $35,000.
+The commercial solar installation was able to reduce the annual electricity bills from $62,000 to $35,000.
 In addition, they capitalized on the $56,000 upfront solar rebate, available under the STC program.

 50kW Commercial Solar Installation